fkdosilovic/vm-technical-interview-solution/README.md

 ## Results

 The following table shows the performance evaluation results on the default MNIST test set.
 The models denoted with (D) are trained with the default hyperparameters, while the ones denoted with (O) are trained with the optimized hyperparameters.
 The hyperparameters are optimized using the validation set.
 The validation set is obtained by splitting the training set into two parts, where the validation set is $16.666%$ of the training set.
-You can see the hyperparameters in the table below.

 **Performance evaluation on MNIST's test split**